CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 sidebar_position: 2.5
 ---

 ## 1. Teams

-- Teams must have [pre-registered](cc1_registration.mdx) and nominated a contact person.
+- Teams must have [pre-registered](icassp2024_registration.mdx) and nominated a contact person.
 - Teams can be from one or more institutions.
-- The organisers may enter the challenge themselves but will not be eligible to win any prizes.

 ## 2. Transparency

 - Teams must provide a technical document of up to 2 pages describing the system/model and any external data and pre-existing tools, software and models used.
 - We will publish all technical documents (anonymous or otherwise).
 - Teams are encouraged to make their code open source.
-- Anonymous entries are allowed but will not be eligible for any prizes.
+- Anonymous entries are allowed.
-- Teams may reserve the right to be referred to using anonymous code names in the published rank ordering.

 ## 3. What information can I use?

 ### 3.1.
 Training and development

-There is no limit on the amount of training data that can be generated using our tools and training data sets.
+There is no limit on the amount of training data that can be generated using our tools and the provided training data sets.
+You may not use other datasets or start with models pretrained on private datasets.
 Teams can also expand the training data through simple automated modifications.
 However, teams that do this must make a second submission using only the official audio files and signal generation tool.
 All the audio or metadata can be used during training and development.

 You should **not** use the evaluation data set for training or tuning the system.